RillingDev/chevron/README.md

 ## API

 You can create your own service type/constructor by using the Chevron API.
-To declare a new type, simpy call the "extend" method with a name and Constructor for your new type:
+To declare a new type, simpy call the `extend` method with a name and Constructor for your new type:

 ```javascript
 //Chevron.prototype.extend(type,fn);